Catlost/Tutorial_TourOfHeroes/README.md

 the Tutorial step by step you can click [here](https://angular.io/tutorial).
 ## Starter configurations to run the app
-Use `cd <name of the folder>` to get in in the project Run `npm install` if u haven´t do it before and you will have the necessary to run the app
+Use `cd <name of the folder>` to get in in the project and Run `npm install` if u haven´t do it before and you will have the necessary to run the app

 ## Development server